A Theory of Formal Synthesis via Inductive Learning: Oracle-Guided Inductive Synthesis:

 \section{Oracle-Guided Inductive Synthesis: $\ogis$}

 We begin by defining some basic terms and notation.
 Following standard terminology in the machine learning theory community~\cite{angluin88}, we define a concept $\concept$ as a set of examples drawn from a domain of examples $\domain$.
 In other words, $\concept \subseteq \domain$.
 An example $\ex \in \domain$ can be viewed as an input-output behavior of a program; for example, a (pre, post) state for a terminating program, or an input-output trace for a reactive program. \revision{Thus, in this paper, we ignore syntactic issues in representing concepts and model them in terms of their semantics, as a set of behaviors.} The set of all possible concepts is termed the {\em concept class}, denoted by $\class$.
-Thus, $\class = \powset{\domain}$. \revision{The concept class may either be specified in the original synthesis problem or arise as a result of a structure hypothesis that restricts the space of candidate concepts.} Depending on the application domain, $\domain$ can be finite or infinite.
+Thus, $\class \subseteq \powset{\domain}$. \revision{The concept class may either be specified in the original synthesis problem or arise as a result of a structure hypothesis that restricts the space of candidate concepts.} Depending on the application domain, $\domain$ can be finite or infinite.
 The concept class $\class$ can also be finite or infinite.
-Note that it is possible to place (syntactic) restrictions on the concept so that $\class$ is finite even when $\domain$ is infinite.
+Note that it is possible to place (syntactic) restrictions on concepts so that $\class$ is finite even when $\domain$ is infinite.

-One key distinguishing characteristic between traditional machine learning and formal inductive synthesis is the presence of a formal specification in the latter.
-We define a specification $\Spec$ as a set of ``correct'' concepts, i.e., $\Spec \subseteq \class = \powset{\domain}$.
+One key distinguishing characteristic between traditional machine learning and formal inductive synthesis is the presence of an explicit formal specification in the latter.
+We define a specification $\Spec$ as a set of ``correct'' concepts, i.e., $\Spec \subseteq \class \subseteq \powset{\domain}$.
 Any example $\ex \in \domain$ such that there is a concept $c \in \Spec$ where $\ex \in c$ is called a {\em positive example}.
 Likewise, an example $\ex$ that is not contained in any $c \in \Spec$ is a {\em negative example}.
-We will write $\ex \satEx \Spec$ to denote that $\ex$ is a positive example.
+We will write $\ex \satEx \Spec$ to denote that $\ex$ is a positive example. \acta{ An example that is specified to be either positive or negative is termed a {\em labeled example}. }

 Note that standard practice in formal methods is to define a specification as a set of examples, i.e., $\Spec \subseteq \domain$.
 This is consistent with most properties that are {\em trace properties}, where $\Spec$ represents the set of allowed behaviors --- traces, (pre,post) states, etc. --- of the program.
 However, certain practical properties of systems, e.g., certain security policies, are not trace properties (see, e.g.,~\cite{clarkson-jcs10}), and therefore we use the more general definition of a specification.